 Massage Helps Ease Arthritis Pain and Improve Mobility

-Duke University researchers found that that patients with arthritis in their knees experienced significant improvement in pain and mobility after undergoing a weekly, whole-body massage for two months.
-According to the announcement from Duke Health, the finding, which appears online in the Journal of General Internal Medicine, suggests that massage could offer a safe and effective complement to the management of knee osteoarthritis, at least in the short term.
+Duke University researchers found that patients with arthritis in their knees experienced significant improvement in pain and mobility after undergoing a weekly, whole-body massage for two months.
+According to Duke Health's announcement, the finding, which appears online in the Journal of General Internal Medicine, suggests that massage could offer a safe and effective complement to the management of knee osteoarthritis, at least in the short term.

 The research included 200 patients with osteoarthritis in their knees who were randomly divided into three groups.
 One group received a one-hour, weekly Swedish massage for eight weeks.
 Another group received a light-touch control treatment.
 The final group received no extra care other than their usual regimen.
-After eight weeks, each of the groups again were randomized to continue with massage or light-touch every other week, or to receive no treatment for the remainder of the study, which spanned 52 weeks.
+After eight weeks, each group again was randomized to continue with massage or light-touch every other week or to receive no treatment for the remainder of the study, which spanned 52 weeks.

 The patients were assessed every two months.
 At eight weeks, massage significantly improved patients’ scores on the questionnaire, which assessed pain, stiffness, and functional limitations, compared to light-touch and usual care.
 Massage improved pain, stiffness, and physical function.

 At 52 weeks, the twice-monthly massages maintained the improvements that were observed at eight weeks.
 However, the massages did not provide an additional benefit.
 The study also found that there were no significant differences between the groups at 52 weeks.

 Researchers concluded that “medical practitioners treating patients newly diagnosed with osteoarthritis may want to recommend a course of massage therapy as the initial treatment plan, followed by a continued use of pain medications or other standard therapies to maintain the benefits sustained from the massage therapy.”
 Read more.

 Cancer Patients Offered Massages at Western Michigan Hospital